 b).
 Responsibilities of the CSR Committee

-i).
-To formulate & recommend to the Board of Directors, a CSR Policy indicating the activities to be undertaken as specified in Schedule VII of the companies Act, 2013 and modify / amend the same as required.
+i) To formulate and recommend to the Board of Directors a CSR Policy indicating the activities to be undertaken as specified in Schedule VII of the Companies Act, 2013 and modify/amend the same as required

 c).
 Meetings of CSR Committee

 The CSR Committee shall meet at least once in Three months.
 The meeting shall be held either at the registered office of the company or any other place, as may be decided by the members.

 Physical presence of a minimum of four members of the committee shall constitute the quorum.